 Testing Fixture Voltage

 Voltage tested by inserting

 probes into socket.
-A more
+A

-accurate method is to test
+more accurate method is

-voltage at the wire connection while bulbs are in
+to test voltage at the wire

+connection while bulbs are

-place, so testing is under full
+in place, so testing is under

-load.
-Another method is to
+full load.
+Testing at the hub

+is preferred but you can also

 partially insert lamp so pins

 are exposed and accessible

 to probes.